Stoick001/Panagram.js/README.md

-# jEdit.js
+# jsEdit

-jEdit.js is an extra small (2kb) rich text editor build in pure JavaScript, with no dependencies.
+jsEdit is an extra small (2kb) rich text editor build in pure JavaScript, with no dependencies.

 Live Demo: https://jedit.herokuapp.com/